jkyleowens/Intro-SE-Group-5/README.md

 Language and Techniques we want to use:
-HTML, CSS, and node.js with frameworks: React.js for frontend and Express.js for the backend.
+HTML, CSS, and node.js with the Express.js framework for the backend.
 DB Browser with sqlite will be used for creating, accessing, and modifying the database.

 Product Descriptions: